 - Preheat a 12 inch cast iron skillet over medium-high heat.
 Add in oil, onions, and peppers.
 Saute for 4-5 minutes or until onions begin to soften and caramelize.

-- Add in garlic, portabello mushrooms and spices.
+- Add in garlic, portobello mushrooms, and spices.
 Saute for 4-5 minutes longer until mushrooms soften and the liquid that was released into the pan mostly renders off (it will not all render off and that is okay!)

-- Turn off the heat and add in the zest and juice of one lime.
+- Turn off the heat and stir in the zest and juice of one lime.